-Next, you heat up the oven at 350 degrees Fahrenheit, grease an 8 by 8 dish and put the fillets in the pan.
-Finally, you will add some lemons over the top of the carp as a way of keeping them moist, and you will add tinfoil over the top of the pan.
+Next, you heat up the oven at 350 degrees Fahrenheit, grease an 8 x 8 dish and put the fillets in the pan.
+Finally, you will add some lemons over the top of the carp to keep them moist, and you will add tinfoil over the top of the pan.
 For a delicious dinner, you might finish the carp off with some boiled potatoes or spinach.

 #2: Smoke the Carp